20 Signs of A Psychopath: Recognize Their Toxic Traits

 They don’t have a conscience, so watch out for those who don’t feel guilty or regret after they insult a waiter or kick a puppy.

-2. Violent Tendencies And Criminal Versatility
+2. Aggressive Tendencies And Criminal Versatility

-- Repeatedly engages in violent acts.
+• Repeatedly engages in aggressive acts.

 A psychopath can adapt to various situations and use ingenious tactics to trap and harm others.
 15% to 25% of prison inmates show psychopathic characteristics (Burton & Saleh, 2020).

-- They can’t control their emotions and reactions.
-Which could explain why they cannot self-reflect or understand their own condition.
+• They can’t control their emotions and reactions, which could explain why they cannot self-reflect or understand their own condition.

 3. Problematic Childhood